dalejn/cleanBib/README.md

 8. On line 14, define the genderAPI_key with your [free gender-api account](https://gender-api.com/).
 Once registered and logged in, [find your 18-character API key at the bottom of this page](https://gender-api.com/en/account/overview#my-api-key).
 NOTE: your free account has 500 queries per month.
 Re-running all code repeatedly will repeatedly use these credits.

 9. Run code in the first box/section.
-This box contains the code that will use your limited credits/queries.
+NOTE: this box contains the code that will use your limited credits/queries.

 10. Run code in the second box/section.
 The output will provide a frequency count for male-male, male-female, female-male, and female-female.
 Your reference proportions will be displayed next to expected proportions in the field of neuroscience.
 Proportion difference relative to expected proportions will be printed.
-Runinng just this box will not use your limited credits/queries.
+NOTE: running just this box will not use your limited credits/queries.
 Optionally, load your manually modified Authors.csv by uncommenting #names<-read.csv('Authors.csv').
 For example, modify Authors.csv to remove self-citations (defined as first or last authors in your bibliography entries who are co-authors of your paper).

 # References